Varun2806/AqualIntel/README.md

 - ⚠️ **Alerts System**: Receive automated notifications when critical changes in water quality are detected.

 ## Tech Stack
-​AquaSentinel employs advanced machine learning algorithms to enhance its water quality monitoring and predictive capabilities:​
+​AquaIntel employs advanced machine learning algorithms to enhance its water quality monitoring and predictive capabilities:​
 - **Random Forest Classifier**: Utilized for predicting water quality based on parameters such as pH, hardness, and turbidity.
 This ensemble learning method improves accuracy by constructing multiple decision trees during training and outputting the mode of their predictions. ​
 Academia
 - **Support Vector Machine (SVM)**: Applied to classify water quality data by finding the optimal hyperplane that separates different classes, ensuring robust performance even in high-dimensional spaces. ​